lamberta/devkit-doc/guide/game-walkthrough.md

 going to have one application in your game, you can just think of this as a singleton.
 Within the application's class definition function, you can refer to it using the `this` object.
-A bare-bones, working `Application.js` file can look like this:
+A working---bare-bones---`Application.js` file can look like this:

 ~~~